Anyone who has ever been involved in quality or project management would have heard the names Deming, Juran and Crosby.

 Systems: the right measures and systems are needed for costs, performance, education, improvement, review and customer satisfaction.

-That’s what we’re here for!
+Well, that’s what we’re here for!
 If you have any questions about your systems or processes, we’d love to help.
 Contact Maree on 0411 540 709 or email us firstname.lastname@example.org

 You don’t have to do this alone!